jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

   (c) that there is a grave risk that the child's return—
-    (i) would expose the child to physical or psychological harm; or (ii) would otherwise place the child in an intolerable situation; or (d) that the child objects to being returned and has attained an age and degree of maturity at which it is appropriate to give weight to the child's views; or
+    (i) would expose the child to physical or psychological harm; or (ii) would otherwise place the child in an intolerable situation; or (d) that the child objects to being returned and has attained an age and degree of maturity at which it is appropriate, in addition to taking them into account in accordance with section 6(2)(b), also to give weight to the child's views; or
   (e) that the return of the child is not permitted by the fundamental principles of New Zealand law relating to the protection of human rights and fundamental freedoms.
 (2) In determining whether subsection (1)(e) applies in respect of an application made under section 105(1) in respect of a child, the Court may consider, among other things,—
   (a) whether the return of the child would be inconsistent with any rights that the child, or any other person, has under the law of New Zealand relating to political refugees or political asylum: